Enroll, Enrich, Advance

 5 units - 3 Day Workshop or Course

 6 units - 4 Day Workshop or Course

 8 units - 5 Day Workshop or Course*

 *no more than one of these may be applied to a concentration as an elective

 Please note: Electives are not independently evaluated by AZA.
 Awarding of a certificate recognizes successful completion of the core courses and 16 units of electives and does not guarantee particular competencies or certifications.
 Electives are subject to change.

 For example, you could earn an AZA Professional Development Certificate in Behavioral Husbandry by completing:

-Certificate Program participants who enroll by September 1, 2014 may receive credit for core courses taken after October 2009 and select electives completed after September 1, 2012.
+Certificate Program participants who enroll by September 1, 2014 may receive credit for core courses and select Learning Partner electives taken after October 2009 and other electives completed after September 1, 2012.
 Those who enroll after September 1, 2014, will have three months after completing a training opportunity to request credit.